Jonesboyplays/terranova-HL2RP-revival-public/README.md

 ## ALL CREDIT GOES TO: Terranova3.
-- all I'm doing is fixing some errors.
+- All I'm doing is fixing some errors.
+- This repo is a proof-of-concept:
 - For the most recent and unbuggy version, go here: https://github.com/Jonesboyplays/Terranova3-hl2rp-revivalproject

 ## Features